jpinzonc/AI_PLAYGROUND/README.md

 2. HUGGING_FACE --> Testing different functionality using HuggingFace interphase.
 There is IBM granite code there.

+3. IMAGE_TO_CODE --> Results from interactions with CLAUDE model, in which an image was provided and it generated code for different apps.

 Most of the tests are done using LLama3 through Ollama